Ke'Bryan Hayes Player Props: Pirates vs. Giants

 Ke'Bryan Hayes At The Plate

-- Hayes is batting .221 with 12 doubles, three triples, two home runs and 15 walks.
+- Hayes is hitting .221 with 12 doubles, three triples, two home runs and 15 walks.

-- In 49 games played this year, he has gone deep in only two of them.
+- In 49 games played this year, he has hit a homer in just two of them.

 - Hayes has picked up an RBI in 20.4% of his games this season, with more than one RBI in 8.2% of his games.
 He has also plated three or more runs in three contests.

-- In 20 of 49 games this year, he has scored, and five of those games included multiple runs.
+- In 40.8% of his games this season, he has scored at least once.
+And he's had five games with multiple runs (10.2%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.